jinzhenfan/jekyll-now/_posts/2016-10-20-Differentially Expression Analysis by EdgeR Cuffdiff and DESeq2.md

 ---
 layout: post
-title: Differentially Expression Analysis by Cuffdiff, EdgeR, and DESeq2
+title: Analysis of Differentially Expression Genes in Adrenal and Brain Tissues
 category: analysis
 ---